ankel/haulm-topper/README.md

 }
 ```

 Odd is that you have a class filled with methods similar to this to convert a string configuration to objects that your app uses.
+These boiler plate code are fairly error prone and for that many lines, there are only one piece of information that cannot be deduced automatically: the property key.
 And haulm-topper is here to help you with that.
 The goal of Haulm-topper is to simplify the configuration process like follow

 ```java